thekashifmalik/rincr/README.md

 # rincr
 Tool to make **r**emote-**incr**emental backups which consist of a mirror and historical snapshots of the target data.
-These snapshots can be taken as often as needed and are cheap both in time and space. `rincr` can also manage these snapshots, restore files to earlier versions and encrypt backups (NOT IMPLEMENTED YET).
+These snapshots can be taken as often as needed and are cheap both in time and space. `rincr` manages these snapshots, cleans up older snapshots and can restore files to earlier versions.

 > **Note**: This project was previously called *kbackup*.
 See this [issue](https://github.com/thekashifmalik/kbackup/issues/2)
 > for more information.